-Given the high degree of stigma around mental and behavioral health in many diverse cultural, racial and ethnic communities, BHS introduced a speaker with lived mental health experience as part of our panel to a diverse college student group.
-We have received feedback from members of the public, particularly high school students, about how much they learned about mental health after hearing a speaker share their story as part of our Stop Stigma Speakers Bureau efforts (through the "Mental Illness: It's not always what you think" project referenced in Criterion 2 V. A). convened a virtual panel during Mental Illness Awareness Week in October 2021 to students attending a local college (Appendix 103).
-The members included the BHS Workforce Education and Training Coordinator, an alumni from the college who is also a member of the Stop Stigma Speakers Bureau, and additional county staff representing different parts of BHS.
-Our intention was to help expand attendees' knowledge and awareness of careers in mental health and substance use prevention and treatment by introducing them to the perspectives shared by the diverse panelists.
-We also spoke to the importance of recruiting staff who reflect the cultural, linguistic, ethnic, sexual and gender diversity of the community we serve throughout our BHS programs.
-We plan to continue to include speakers who can share their lived experience as we continue our recruitment efforts and will be focusing on presenting to culturally diverse student groups.
+Given the high degree of stigma around mental and behavioral health in many diverse cultural, racial, and ethnic communities, BHS introduced a speaker with lived mental health experience as part of our panel to a diverse college student group.
+We have received feedback from members of the public, particularly high school students, about how much they learned about mental health after hearing a speaker share their story as part of our Stop Stigma Speakers Bureau efforts (through the "Mental Illness: It's not always what you think" project referenced in Criterion 2 V. A). convened an in-person panel to Valley High students.
+The members included the BHS Workforce Education and Training Planner, two Stop Stigma Sacramento Speakers Bureau members who work in the behavioral health field (who shared their stories of living with a mental illness while also being mental health professionals), and four vouth advocates who also shared about the work they do. intention was to help expand attendees' knowledge and awareness of careers in mental health and substance use prevention and treatment by introducing them to the perspectives shared by the Presenters also spoke to the importance of diverse panelists. recruiting staff who reflect the cultural, linguistic, ethnic, sexual, and gender diversity of the community we serve throughout our BHS programs.

+BHS plans to continue to include speakers who can share their lived experience as we continue our recruitment efforts and will be focusing on presenting to culturally diverse student groups.